Collaborative Selling Training

 Is this the basis for long-term relationships?
 Is this the formula for success?
 It most certainly is not.
 General Motors had its worst year in its history in 1992.
 In November of 1993, an article in the Wall Street Journal reported that Chevrolet is just now waking up and making client satisfaction the focus of a full-scale make-over effort.
 Why so late?
 Companies such as Nordstrom, L.L.
 Bean, Federal Express, and others discovered and implemented this concept years ago.

-Traditional selling has another Achilles' heel.
+Whether classroom or online negotiation training, traditional selling training has another Achilles’ heel.
 It creates tension and could be construed as confrontational.
 Traditional salespeople often perceive their prospects as people with whom they must go to battle to get their business.
-This power-struggle mind set is supported both by sales trainers who teach manipulative sales technique, and by books with combative titles such as Hard Ball Selling, Guerrilla Marketing, and The Sale Begins When The Client Says No.
+This power-struggle mindset is supported both on the best sales negotiation training courses that teach manipulative sales technique, and by books with combative titles such as Hard Ball Selling, Guerrilla Marketing, and The Sale Begins When The Client Says No.

 Collaborative Selling Approach